krek0/pineapple-ml/README.md

 # Pineapple ML
 A small "mini" ml implementation in ocaml
-The project is not yet super usable
+The project is not yet usable

 # How to use
 Currently you have to do `make run` with utop installed on your computer